risingwavelabs/risingwave-docs-legacy/docs/sql/syntax/sql-pattern-dynamic-filter.md

 An valid dynamic filter comprises the following components:

 - A comparision operator including `<`, `>`, `<=`, `>=` and `BETWEEN`
-- A column as left side
+- A column as the left side
-- A scalar subquery as right side
+- A scalar subquery as the right side

-Besides, the dynamic filter condition must not be inside an `OR` expression.
+Additionally, the dynamic filter condition must not be part of an `OR` expression.
 For example, `v > (select max(v) from t2) OR a > 0` is invalid.

 The following query returns the name of all products whose profit margin is greater than the maximum profit margin recorded in the `sales` table.